 If you would like to come and see Mosaic before joining, you are more than welcome to come along to a tour.
-These take place on Tuesdays and Thursdays These Tours are for professionals as well as potential new members.
+These Tours are for professionals as well as potential new members.
 Please, contact us by email or phone if you are interested and we can book you in.